rocicorp/replicache/README.md

 * Replicache can end up sending the same mutation multiple times.
 You **MUST** ensure mutation handlers are [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).
 We recommend that you use the provided MutationID for idempotency (see pseudocode below).
 * If a request cannot be handled temporarily (e.g., because some backend component is down), return the result `"RETRY"` and stop processing the batch.
 Replicache will retry the remainder of the batch later.
-* Once the batch endpoint returns `OK` for a mutation, that mutation **MUST** eventually be processed.
-In simple systems it will be processed immediately, in the same transaction.
-But it OK for processing to also be delayed, as long as it is eventually happens.
+* Once the batch endpoint returns `OK` for a mutation, that mutation **MUST** eventually be processed and reflected in the ClientView.
+In simple systems this will happen immediately.
+But it OK for processing to also be queued, as long as it does eventually happen.

 #### Simple Batch Endpoint Psuedocode